felipekuncar/felipekuncar.github.io/_pages/talks.md

 author_profile: true
 ---

-For an intuitive overview of my PhD research, watch my Lightning Talk at the QuakeCoRE Annual Meeting (New Zealand, 2022):
+For an intuitive overview of my PhD research, you can watch my Lightning Talk from the QuakeCoRE Annual Meeting (New Zealand, 2022):

 <div style="max-width: 500px; margin: 0 auto;">
   <div style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; border-radius: 8px;">